bigjohnson/PIC18F4550_demo_board/README.md

 It has all the three push button and four led of the PICDEM FULL SPEED USB board, with jumpers for connect or thisconnect them.

+The files has the pcb errors corrected.
+No need of extra wires.

 ![a](https://raw.githubusercontent.com/bigjohnson/bigjohnson.github.io/master/PIC18F4550_demo_board/PCB_PCB_18f4550_2023-06-13.png)

 ![b](https://raw.githubusercontent.com/bigjohnson/bigjohnson.github.io/master/PIC18F4550_demo_board/Schematic_18f4550_2023-06-13.png)